dfelinto/blender-manual/modeling/curves/editing/advanced.rst

 We have three sub-classes of results, depending on whether the curve is open or closed or 3D:

 Open 2D Curve
    The extrusion will create a "wall" or "ribbon" following the curve shape.
 If using a :guilabel:`Bevel Depth`\ , the wall becomes a sort of slide or gutter.
-Note the direction of this bevel is sometimes strange and unpredictable, often the reverse of what you would get with the same curve closed… You can inverse this direction by :doc:`switching the direction <modeling/curves/editing#switch_direction>` of the curve.
+   Note the direction of this bevel is sometimes strange and unpredictable, often the reverse of what you would get with the same curve closed?
+You can inverse this direction by :doc:`switching the direction
+   <modeling/curves/editing#switch_direction>` of the curve.

-   This allows you, e.g., to quickly simulate a marble rolling down a complex slide, by combining an extruded beveled curve, and a sphere with a :guilabel:`Follow Path` constraint set against this curve…
+   This allows you, e.g., to quickly simulate a marble rolling down a complex slide, by combining an extruded beveled curve, and a sphere with a :guilabel:`Follow Path` constraint set against this curve?

 Closed 2D Curve
    This is probably the most useful situation, as it will quickly create a volume, with (by default) two flat and parallel surfaces filling the two sides of the extruded "wall".
 You can remove one or both of these faces by disabling the :guilabel:`Back` and/or :guilabel:`Front` toggle buttons next to the :guilabel:`3D` one.

    The optional bevel will always be "right-oriented" here, allowing you to smooth out the "edges" of the volume.

 3D Curve
    Here the fact that the curve is closed or not has no importance - you will never get a volume with an extruded 3D curve, only a wall or ribbon, like with open 2D curves.

    However, there is one more feature with 3D curves: the :guilabel:`Tilt` of the control points (see above).
-It will make the ribbon twist around the curve … to create a Möbius strip, for example!
+   It will make the ribbon twist around the curve ? to create a M?bius strip, for example!

 Advanced Extrusion